 There are plenty of new things to discover in Vietnam and one of our favorites is the famous abandoned Ho Thuy Tien Waterpark near Hue.
 There’s something slightly creepy but incredibly fascinating about deserted attractions.
 While there’s a sense of melancholy, there’s also a dreamlike quality to being there.

 Places like this do not come along very often.
 And it’s easy to see why.
 Millions of dollars invested just to walk away, then security is lax enough to let tourists wander around – and all only a minute drive from one of the biggest tourist destinations in Vietnam.
-So do not miss the chance to feel it out for yourself, we didn’t buy all the hype and almost, almost decided not to come while backpacking Vietnam as it sounded difficult.
+So do not miss the chance to feel it out for yourself, we didn’t buy all the hype and almost, almost decided not to come while traveling in Vietnam as it sounded difficult.

 But when on the spur of the moment we decided to give it a go, we couldn’t believe what we found.
 And trust me, photos could never possibly do this place justice…